 What about insurance sold by cruise lines?

-When buying a cruise, you’ll no doubt be offered an option to purchase a type of insurance from the cruise line.
+When buying a cruise, you’ll be offered an option to purchase insurance from the cruise line.
 This coverage takes on many different names.
 You might have seen one of the following if you’ve already bought your cruise:

 - Carnival Vacation Protection